-They don’t require any symbols such as plus signs or quote marks and can just be typed straight into your keyword box.
+At the opposite end of the spectrum, broad match keywords don’t require any symbols like square brackets ([) or quote marks (” “) and can just be typed straight into your keyword box.

 So, this match type is great for being specific whilst still leaving room for a wide audience.

 Get the right combination of keywords

 Ultimately, it’s all about finding a balance between volume and specificity.

 You need a good volume of traffic clicking on your ads, however, you want those clicks to have been specifically targeted so that they’re likely to take action from your site.

 To find out what’s working and what’s not, have a look at your Search Terms Report found inside Google Ads.
 This will show you exactly which searches you’re appearing for so you can work out if you’re on track.